chanbi/insightpod/README.md

 Clone the new repo into a local repository and run `pnpm install` to install dependencies.

-- `pnpm run dev` - Start development server and build assets for development.
+- `pnpm run dev` - Start development server at [http://localhost:5173/](http://localhost:5173/).
-  The application will be available at [http://localhost:3000](http://localhost:3000) (or your configured port).
+- `pnpm run build` - Build for production.
+- `pnpm run preview` - Locally preview the production build at [http://localhost:4173/](http://localhost:4173/).

 ### Key Dev Tools